bbauska/W3Cx-2of5/README.md

 A hyperlink is any text or image that takes you to another place.
 This can be:
 <ul>
-   <li>another Web page: e.g. the hyperlinks wiki page
+   <li>Another Web page: e.g. the hyperlinks wiki page
       at https://en.wikipedia.org/wiki/Hyperlink</li>
-   <li>a bookmark (a specific part of a Web page): e.g. the History section
+   <li>A bookmark (a specific part of a Web page): e.g. the History section
       of the Hyperlinks wiki page
       at https://en.wikipedia.org/wiki/Hyperlink#History.
       We learned about using the id attribute as a link target in the unit